Shreveport and Bossier City Louisiana

 Art and Nature

 Cross the Red River to downtown Shreveport, where Artspace awaits.
-This multi-generational creative space is more than a gallery or museum; it’s a center that includes exhibits, poetry readings and live music, as well as work by local artisans.
+This creative space is more than a gallery or museum; it’s a center that includes exhibits, poetry readings and live music as well as work by local artisans.
 Continue your cultural tour of Shreveport at the R.W.
 Norton Art Gallery, where four centuries of European and American art round out the collection.
 At The Meadows Museum of Art at Centenary College, you’ll find works from across cultures and a dynamic exhibit schedule that includes lectures and other events.
 If you prefer to check out nature’s beauty, head to The Gardens of the American Rose Center.
 With 65 individual rose gardens, it is the USA’s largest park dedicated to the iconic bud.
-Explore nature’s wild side at Gators and Friends Alligator Park and Exotic Zoo, where you can zip line over a swamp full of gators, or even hold or feed one if you’re feeling bold.
+Explore nature’s wild side at Gators and Friends Adventure Park, where you can race high-speed go-karts, zip line over a swamp full of gators, or even hold or feed one if you’re feeling bold.

 Culture and History